Samu01Tech/riassunti-uni/Cybersecurity/Authentication.md

 - strong - check for integrity of data, recalculating the hashand comparing with the given one

-- weak - make difficult to generate an equal hash with a random imput
+- weak - make difficult to generate an equal hash with a random input

-changing even a single letter makes the hash change completly: this is called **avalanche effect**
+changing even a single letter makes the hash change completely: this is called **avalanche effect**

 > Example of hash function: MD5 (broken), SHA-256